-Missionary, Dr David Mills, heads up Kompiam Rural Hospital - David shares the challenges of providing healthcare in a remote hospital, which is periodically forced to close its doors due to tribal conflict.
+According to the WHO, about 50% of PNG’s health services in the rural areas are provided through Christian missions like Enga Baptist Health Services, which runs Kompiam District Hospital and 10 other health clinics.
+Dr David Mills heads up Kompiam District Hospital and shares the challenges of providing healthcare in a remote hospital, which is periodically forced to close due to tribal conflict

 Story by LuAnne Cadd.
 Photos by LuAnne Cadd and Michael Duncalfe